 Other things to do near Cardiff

 Slightly further out the city you’ll discover some of the most insane hidden gems in South Wales (all of Wales in fact).
 These are well worth visiting and highly recommended adding to your Cardiff itinerary if you have an extra day or two.

 Although not a sand beach, Penarth beach is quite large with Penarth Pier one of its best features.
 Open all year round, there’s plenty of cafes, restaurants and stalls along the beach.
 It’s easily one of the best things to do near Cardiff offering an opportunity to breathe some fresh sea air as well as seeing Cardiff from a different angle.

-Penarth beach is also the closest beach to Cardiff, just 11 mins drive from the city centre, you can also get bus no. 92, 92B, 93 or 94, or take the train from the city centre.
+Penarth beach is one of the closest beaches to Cardiff, just 11 mins drive from the city center, you can also get bus no. 92, 92B, 93 or 94, or take the train from the city center.

 21. Barry Island Gavin and Stacey Tour

 Fans of the hit TV show Gavin and Stacey can go on a tour of the various show locations like Nessa’s Slots and Stacey’s home, on Barry Island, just 20 mins drive from Cardiff.

 One of the most picturesque castles in the country, this 19th Century gothic style castle nestled in the woods has sheer fairytale vibes about it, and is well worth the 15 min drive from Cardiff.